 - Home to more than 70 research centres and institutes.

 - The only North American host site of a United Nations University, the Institute for Water, Environment and Health (UNU-INWEH).

 - More than 70 international exchange agreements.

-- World-class athletic facilities and 2011 Vanier Cup national football champions and 2012/2014 Vanier Cup finalists.
+- World-class athletic facilities; 2011 Vanier Cup national football champions and 2012/2014 Vanier Cup finalists.